idosrepo/The-Farmers-Exchange/README.md

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Community](https://img.shields.io/badge/Join-Community-blue)](https://developer.ibm.com/callforcode/get-started/) [![Website](https://img.shields.io/badge/View-Website-blue)](https://sample-project.s3-web.us-east.cloud-object-storage.appdomain.cloud/)

-FARMX - "The-Farmers-Exchange" project's goal is to bridge the gap between carbon gas emmittor and carbon gas consumer.
+FARMX - "The-Farmers-Exchange" project's goal is to bridge the gap between carbon gas emmission and carbon gas consumtion.

 Our proposed application will be used to track the carbon gases emission and consumption.
-Either Emitter and consumer will update the required data into the system or our system will capture the real time data.
-Then FARMX application can easily find out the gap (if any) in the emission and consumption of carbon gases.
-FARMX Dashboard will show the details and also suggest users the actions required in case of the gap.
+Either emitter and consumer will update the required data into the system or our system will capture the real time data.
+Then FARMX application will find out the exact gap (if any) in the emission and consumption of carbon gases.
+FARMx dashboard will show the details and also suggest users the actions required in case of the gap.

 ## Contents